 I made mine a caramel color because the darker roux made well, an unattractive looking potato gumbo.
 It is also easy to burn the roux when you get to the darker color, and no one wants to taste that in their potato gumbo.

-You can adjust the spice level to your preference, but I like a small bit of kick, nothing too overpowering – especially since my 13-year old son loves gumbo and I can’t make it too spicy for him.
+Whether you are making gumbo with potatoes or without, you can vary the meat you want to feature.
+You can also adjust the spice level to your preference, but I like a small bit of kick, nothing too overpowering – especially since my 13-year old son loves gumbo and I can’t make it too spicy for him.

 So next time you have an envie (craving) for some gumbo, cher (dear), try something a little different.
 I know this potato gumbo isn’t authentic gumbo, but it’s my twist on the classic chicken and sausage gumbo.
 And it’s really delicious.